 Try as we might we have been informed by a handful kind members about a few errors and clarifications needed in the first edition of the study guide.
 Below we list the corrections and clarifications by page number or question number:

-*See the graphics in greater detail in your book or via the FAA testing supplement at; https://www.faa.gov/training_testing/testing/test_questions/media/sport_rec_private_akts.pdf
+*See the graphics in greater detail as shown in the book via the FAA testing supplement at;

 Chapter revisions will be covered prior to the study guide question revisions.

 Page 17: Your Aircraft Registration (CFR 107.13) *Updated to reflect recent changes to regulation and to clarify sUAS maximum weight.

 All commercial sUAS must be registered with the FAA at https://registermyuas.faa.gov/ if your aircraft weighs between 0.55 lbs.
 (250 grams) and up to 55 lbs.
 (25 kg), including all attached accessories.
 Does this include 55 lbs?
 No it does not, but you are good to 54.99 lbs.
 It’s confusing and the FAA graphic doesn’t help (CFR 107.3).